-The meter that measures the obedience to Christ just has two main settings, Self and Others.
-To the degree that you have allowed the Lord to crush your self nature and have allowed the Lord to dress you in His nature will reveal your maturity in Christ.
+The meter that measures the obedience to Christ just has two main settings, self and others.
+To the degree that you have allowed the Lord to crush your selfish nature and have allowed the Lord to dress you in His nature will reveal your maturity in Christ.
 What is your reading?
 What does your disciple meter read?
 How dead are you to your ways?
 At what point do you get off the “dying to self” train and say, “Enough is Enough!”
 You have a choice.
 The Lord of creation did not make robots.
-The Lord seeks an Others-Centered lifestyle that you have voluntarily chosen to live.
+The Lord seeks an others-centered lifestyle that you have voluntarily chosen to live.

 Rom 12:1-2 I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 2 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.